saghul/pyuv/docs/fs.rst

 .. note::
-    All functions in the fs module except for the `FSEvent` class support both synchronous and asyncronous modes.
+    All functions in the fs module except for the `FSEvent` class support both synchronous and asynchronous modes.
 If you want to run it synchronous don't pass any callable as the `callback` argument, else it will run asynchronously.

 .. note::